Opening Times | Directions | Events | Access

 that are open to the public during special events.
 The gardens were an important aspect of the Hall (a status symbol that showed the family's wealth).

 Belgrave Hall is currently closed for refurbishment.
-The Hall is available for private and corporate hire including weddings and conferences.
+The Hall is available for private and corporate hire.
 For more information on private hire opportunities, please contact the Commercial Development Manager on 0116 252 7338 or email